sivareddyit/qubership-envgene/docs/features/app-reg-defs.md

 Use two types of objects:

 1. [Application Definition](/docs/envgene-objects.md#application-definition)
-   This object contains the main info about an application artifact: artifact id, group id, and a link to the Registry Definition.
+   This object contains the main info about an application artifact: artifact ID, group ID, and a link to the Registry Definition.
    Each Environment has its own set of Application Definitions, stored in the Instance repository at `/environments/<cluster-name>/<env-name>/AppDefs/<application-name>.yml`.

 2. [Registry Definition](/docs/envgene-objects.md#registry-definition)